 The cost of funerals is rising and one of the main benefits of this type of insurance plan is that it allows you to fix your future funeral costs at today’s prices.
 This ensures that there will be sufficient funds to cover the funeral director fees and third party expenses such as cremation or burial costs when you pass away.

+So are funeral plans worth it?
 When you choose a pre-paid funeral policy, you make an important decision that will save your loved ones a lot of emotional stress and worry during a vulnerable time in their lives.
-A key part of your funeral plan will be about you deciding what will happen when you die.
+In addition to making financial provisions for your funeral, you’ll also be helping your loved ones by taking care of the arrangements in advance.

 How much does a pre-paid funeral plan cost?